Welcome

 Wear laser protection goggles when focusing to avoid accidental laser irradiation.
 You can also use your phone camera to zoom in on the image and observe if the focus is accurate.

-5.1 Fail to electric focusing: Usually caused by dirty lens, uneven surface, or abnormal device connection.
+5.1 Fail to electric focusing: Usually caused by a dirty lens, uneven surface, or abnormal device connection.

 5.2 Blurred engraving effect or rough edges: Focus offset, lens contamination, loose materials, or mismatched parameters are the main reasons.